lucasfurno/docs_en/changelog/index.md

 * Added a new menu and footer.
 * Added a new feature to evaluate password strength.
 * Bugfix at the reseller's user list.
+* Bugfix in the feature of duplicate an Edge Application with Error Responses.
+* Bugfix for handling invalid IP's in Edge Function ShieldSquare Bot Manager.
 ---

 **Aug/2020**